 Ovulation Predictor Kits

 Mosie Ovulation Predictor Kit

 There are many ovulation predictor kits to choose from, but this is one preferred option for the Mosie team.
 Here's why: it clearly tells you when you’re starting to surge and when you’re surging.
 That first sign of a hormone surge is the most important thing you need to know when trying to conceive.
 Each Mosie Ovulation kit gives you 7 tests, so you have a full week to pee on tests!

-This is the ONLY lubricant you can use if you feel you need one, as it’s the only one on the market that does not harm sperm.
+This is the ONLY fertility and sperm-friendly lubricant we recommend if you feel like you need one.
 If you feel like you are having fluid issues, I would recommend making a few lifestyle choices first to help create a welcoming environment for sperm.
 Please check out our tips on creating healthy cervical fluid.
-Also, if you know it’s optimal time to conceive and you don’t feel you have enough fluid, a little foreplay always helps!
-If you feel these things aren’t working, then I would recommend Pre-Seed.
+Also, if you know it’s the optimal time to conceive and you don’t feel you have enough fluid, a little foreplay always helps!
+If you feel these things aren’t working, then I would recommend Biogenesis™ Fertility Lubricant.

 This is a popular app, and it’s a great free option for estimating your fertile days and tracking your ovulation if you’re on a regular 28-day cycle.
 It also allows you to track your weight, mood, symptoms like breast tenderness, and treatments from prenatal vitamins to IVF.